blackducksoftware/bd_scan_yocto_via_sbom/README.md

 ## PREREQUISITES

 1. Yocto v2.1 or newer
-2. Black Duck server 2024.1 or newer
+2. Black Duck SCA server 2024.1 or newer
+3. Black Duck SCA API with either Global Code Scanner and Global Project Manager roles or Project Code Scanner and BOM Manager roles for an existing project
+4. Multi-target Bitbake configurations are not supported - use this utility on a single target at a time
+5. A built Yocto project is required with access to the build platform; alternatively specific outputs from the build can be used instead although some script features may not be supported

 ## HOW TO RUN